mattkleiny/godot/servers/rendering/renderer_rd/pipeline/DESIGN.md

 This is primary achieved with two new ideas:

-* The `RenderingPipeline` resource, which is a user-definable object (with properties) that can live in the project, or on a particular `SubViewport`.
+* A `RenderPipeline` resource, which is a user-definable object (with properties) that can live in the project, or on a particular `SubViewport`.
-* The `RenderingCommandQueue` object, which abstracts over the normal rendering operations performed by the `RenderingServer`.
+* A `RenderCommandQueue` object, which abstracts over the normal rendering operations performed by the `RenderingServer`.
-  * This object provides a simplified interface to the rendering server operations.

 Furthermore, the existing rendering backends are refactored to honor this new model.